 How do I budget for seasonal changes?

-Take the daily cost figures I’ve given you and multiply by the number of days you expect to be heating that month.
-Winter (Dec–Feb) typically runs 1.5–2× hotter than autumn and spring—factor that in.
-Interestingly, summer bathroom boosts on electric mats are usually pocket change, even for 2–3 months: less than £10/month usually.
-The big cost is winter heating.
-Budget accordingly.
+Take the daily cost figures above and multiply them by the number of days you expect to heat that month.
+Winter (Dec–Feb) typically runs 1.5–2× hotter than autumn and spring, so factor that in.

 Do I really need separate thermostats for each zone?

-Ideally, yes—but it depends on your lifestyle.
-If you heat the entire house at the same temperature, one thermostat’s fine.
-But if you’ve got a study nobody uses, a guest bedroom, or different comfort preferences in different areas, separate controls (or a multi-zone smart system) pay for themselves within 1–2 years by not heating empty rooms.
+Ideally, yes, but it depends on how you live.
+If you heat the whole house to the same temperature, one thermostat’s fine.
+If you’ve got an unused study, a guest bedroom or different comfort preferences around the house, separate controls (or a multi-zone smart system) pay for themselves within 1–2 years because you stop heating empty rooms.
 It’s also the only way to keep flow temperatures optimised across different zones.

 Helpful resources and next steps